fbpx

 water-milfoil-flower

-Fruit: globoid-ovoid in shape measuring 2 mm.
+Fruit are globoid-ovoid in shape measuring 2 mm.
 Long with 4 lateral lobes; these lobes are smooth, except along their margins, where they may be slightly warty.
-Each fruit divides into 4 chunky 3-sided seeds.
+Each fruit is divided into 4 chunky 3-sided seeds.

 ewmf-seeds